SaifRehman11/Statistical-Methods/README.md

  ```

-(b) Write down null and alternative hypotheses to test whether the nal heights
-of the cross-fertilised plants are greater than the self-fertilised plants.
+### (b) Write down null and alternative hypotheses to test whether the final heights of the cross-fertilised plants are greater than the self-fertilised plants.